WPManageNinja/wpsocialninja-docs/guide/social-reviews/booking-com-configuration-social-reviews-wp-social-ninja.md

 ## **Business URL from Booking**

-Navigate to your business profile on Booking.com and copy the **Business URL** directly from the address bar of your browser.&nbsp;
+Navigate to your business profile on Booking.com and copy the **Business URL** directly from the address bar of your browser.

 ![booking review 6](/guide/public/images/social-reviews/booking-com-configuration-social-reviews-wp-social-ninja/Booking-Review-6-scaled.webp)